UTSAVS26/PyVerse/Deep_Learning/Waste Classification/README.md

   - The model was trained using categorical cross-entropy loss and Adam optimizer.
   - Achieved high accuracy on a held-out validation set.
 - **Deployment:**
-  - The trained model is saved in HDF5 format (`model/model.h5`) and loaded by the Streamlit app for inference.
+  - The trained model is saved in Keras format (`waste_classifier_model.keras`) and loaded by the Streamlit app for inference.

 # Waste Classification App